vatpac-technology/sops/docs/aerodromes/Amberley.md

 ## Miscellaneous
 ### Circuit Operations
-The Circuit Area Airspace is allocated to be within 5nm of the Amberley ARP from `SFC` to `A015`.
+The Circuit Area Airspace is allocated to be within 5nm of the YAMB ARP from `SFC` to `A015`.
 Aircraft can be instructed to extend outside of this airspace by ATC for traffic management.

 ### Circuit Direction
 | Runway | Direction |